ciselab/Lampion/Experiments/CodeBert_CodeToText/grid-experiment/README.md

 Adjust the `sample_configuration.json` to your likings, but be careful to not overdo it in a single run.
 You might want to split it to multiple runs (which is fine to do, if you extract the results between the runs).

-Place your model in *./models/* and either name it `model.bin` or adjust the name in [the experiment template file](./templates/experiment-docker-compose.yaml.j2).
+Place your model in *./models/* and either name it `pytorch_model.bin` or adjust the name in the configuration.

-Place your (unmodified dataset) in *./ur_dataset* and either name it `test_java.jsonl` or adjust the name in [the preprocessing template file](./templates/preprocessing-docker-compose.yaml.j2).
+Place your (unmodified dataset) in *./ur_dataset* and either name it `cleaned_test.jsonl` or adjust the name in the configuration.

-To run, you need to install
+To run, you need to do

 ```shell
 python main.py sample_configuration.json \